 A few years ago, a pet show in our local town suddenly became a big deal.
 People really started showing up, and the show was put on by a local animal protection society.
 A friend of mine decided at that point to enter her beloved pug in her first show and was surprised at the number of breeders who were there.
 At the end of the show, she realized that she was the only pet owner with their own dog in the show, and she was getting depressed.
+We have since bought a couple of maine coon cats hypoallergenic and are now planning on entering them both into the competition.
+We’ve been working really hard on training so we can’t wait to see how our first show turns out!

 The idea of going to a pet show is daunting, but it doesn’t have to be!
 This article is designed to help you get started in the right direction.
 There’s a lot to know about a pet show, especially if you’re new to the whole idea.
 However, with some planning, and a bit of preparation, you’ll be able to get through your first show with ease.
 There’s a lot of information about participating in pet shows, but many people don’t realize that it’s important to have a plan in place before you show up at the venue.
 Here are Three Tips for Your First Pet Show.